Now on Amazon Shorts

 Simple Ways to Help Your Kids Become Dollar-Smart

+Whether your kids are just receiving their first allowance, or are taking their first steps toward financial independence, there are lessons you can share about earning, spending, borrowing, and saving.
 Simple Ways to Help Your Kids Become Dollar-Smart is organized into these four categories, and information is presented in an easy-to-use format, so busy parents can quickly find the specific tips they need.
 Every chapter features a list of dollar-smart tips, including:

 .
 10 tips on giving an allowance